“Every woman in America seems to have gotten the personally addressed memo concerning very tight jeans and/or leggings.”

 An alien visitor to our planet might think that’s simply a coincidence of phrasing, but I take it to be the beginning of some bit of customer-stroking fluff that depraved retail consultants started telling their corporate customers in order to have something to justify their many, many thousands in annual consultant billings.
 They probably came up with some study that showed that of every 100 customers that you said “Thank you for coming in” 15% more came in again.

-It’s bullshit of course, but retail and marketing in the food industry needs a constant stream of fresh bullshit if it is to keep its profit line up.
-Just as things done to transmogrify kale work as this year’s chipotle, so does “Thanks for coming in” operate as the new “Have a nice day.”
+It’s bullshit of course, but marketing in the food industry needs a constant stream of fresh bullshit if it is to keep its profit line up.
+Just as things are done to transmogrify kale work as this year’s chipotle, so does “Thanks for coming in” operate as the new “Have a nice day.”

 Listen for it at a supermarket near you.